yaskovdev/blog/_posts/2017-12-25-13-ugly-mistakes-you-make-in-your-code.md

 It is much easier to write new code than it is to read one written by someone else.
 As a result, you can start implementing new functionality without understanding how the component works.
 This leads to code duplicates and a lot of unnecessary mess.

 You have to _embed_ new functionality into current code, instead of putting it as much aside as possible.
 To do this, you have to understand in details how it works.
-Spend some time learning this method.
+Spend some time learning the existing code.
 Open the black box.

 ### "I Don’t Need The New Library.
 I Can Write The Method Myself!"